doom-neovim/doom-nvim/docs/contributing.md

 ### Acquire a backtrace from errors

 All the errors ocurred in Doom Nvim are saved into a `doom.log` file inside the `~/.local/share/nvim/` directory.
-If the logs are very long, please paste it using a [gist].
+If the logs are very long, please paste them using a [gist].

 ### Create a step-by-step reproduction guide